The Best Way to Store CBD: An Evidence-Based Guide

 Evidence Based 3

-If you want your CBD oil or another CBD product to stay fresh and effective it’s important to store it properly.
-Improper storage can cause the CBD to degrade faster.
+If you want your CBD oil or another CBD product to stay fresh and effective, it’s important to store it properly.

 Studies suggest that the ideal way to store CBD is in a closed container away from light at room or refrigerator-like temperatures.

-In this evidence-based guide, we’ll go over how temperature, light, air, and other factors can affect CBD degradation and highlight the best tips and ways to store your CBD products.
+In this research-backed guide, we’ll review how temperature, light, air, and other factors can affect CBD degradation and highlight the best tips and ways to store your CBD products.

 Factors Affecting CBD Shelf Life